-To process the output, it is necessary to implement the get_top function in order to extract the most probable N classes predicted by the neural network.
+To process the output, it is necessary to implement the \get\top function in order to extract the most probable N classes predicted by the neural network.
 To derive top-N probabilities, probabilities can be sorted in ascending order.
 You can use the numpy.argsort function for implementation.
 It is worth noting that the argsort function receives a one-dimensional tensor as an input.
-If the input tensor has a size [1,1000,1,1], then it is necessary to convert it to a tensor of the size [1000], you can use function np.squeeze().
+If the input tensor has a size [1,1000], then it is necessary to convert it to a tensor of the size [1000].
 It is required to establish compliance with the list of classes contained in the file, the path to which is passed as an input parameter to the constructor.